 Heather Watson was born in Guernsey in 1992, and began playing tennis at the age of seven.
 In 2009, she turned professional, and quickly rose through the ranks of the WTA Tour.
 Watson has had an impressive career, winning four singles titles and 23 doubles titles.

 One of Watson’s most memorable moments came at the 2015 Fed Cup, where she led Great Britain to their first Fed Cup victory in 26 years.
-Watson won all four of her singles rubbers, including a crucial victory over Agnieszka Radwanska in the final against Poland.
+Watson won all four singles rubbers, including a crucial victory over Agnieszka Radwanska in the final against Poland.

 9. Johanna Konta